 - Refrigeration: storing your sambal oelek in the refrigerator is best to extend its shelf life.
 It can last for up to 2-3 months when stored in the fridge.

-- Freeze: As it is a very flavorful ingredient, you can scoop a teaspoon of the paste in each hole of an ice cube tray and allow the paste to freeze for three hours.
-Once frozen, remove the cubes from the tray and store them in a suitable container or freezer bag and defrost when needed.
+- Freeze: For a handy way to use this flavorful ingredient, just spoon a teaspoon of the paste into an ice cube tray and freeze for three hours.
+Once they're frozen, pop the cubes into a container or freezer bag.
+They're perfect for defrosting as needed!

 🙋 People Also Ask [FAQs]